ramyardaneshgar/THM-WriteUp-AdvancedSplunk-Visualization/README.md

-# THM-WriteUp-Splunk-Dashboards & Reports
+# Splunk-Dashboards & Reports
-Writeup for TryHackMe Advanced Splunk: Dashboards and Reports - Data aggregation, visualization, and proactive alerting in a SOC enviornment.
+Splunk Dashboards and Reports - Data aggregation, visualization, and proactive alerting in a SOC enviornment.

 By Ramyar Daneshgar